-Antitrust enforcement against abuse of IPRs and anti-competitive conduct in the high-technology sector — an update from China
+Antitrust enforcement against abuse of IPRs and anti-competitive conduct in the high-technology sector — an update from China - .PDF file.

 On April 26, 2013, the State Administration for Industry and Commerce (SAIC) – one of China’s three antitrust law enforcement bodies – noted on its website that it had held a meeting with certain industry participants to obtain feedback on the latest draft Regulation on the Prohibition of Conduct Eliminating or Restricting Competition through Abuses of Intellectual Property Rights (Draft IPR Abuse Regulation).
 In a conference at Peking University on April 28, SAIC officials gave additional comments on the draft regulation.